Bassett88/arkosR36S/Home.md

  | [Changelog](https://github.com/christianhaitian/arkos/raw/main/changelogs/rgb10-changelog) | [RGB10 - FAQ](https://github.com/christianhaitian/arkos/wiki/Frequently-Asked-Questions---RGB10)

 ### Credits and Thanks
-Slaminger for the TheRA OS that helped inspire me to provide ArkOS \
+Slaminger for the [TheRA](https://techtoytinker.com/theretroarena) OS that helped inspire me to provide ArkOS \
+[Libretro](https://www.libretro.com/) for the great open source emulators and retroarch frontend \
 valadaa48 for various assistance and all his work on the original rk3326 device, the Odroid Go Advance. \
 OtherCrashOverride for the retrorun emulator ppsspp-go and other work. \
 luali for kernel and dtb for the RG351P, and various other assistance requests. \
 shantigilbert for various assistance and great sources in [EmuELEC](https://github.com/EmuELEC/EmuELEC/wiki) \
 fewt and the 351Elec team for various assistance and great sources in [351ELEC](https://github.com/351ELEC/351ELEC/wiki) \
 npaladin2000 for donation of the RG351P device so I could release this OS on it. \
-RetroGameCorps for the youtube review \
+[RetroGameCorps](https://retrogamecorps.com/) for the youtube review \
 Emulation Dojo for youtube game play videos \
 That One (Seong) for assistance with libretro core updates and lzdoom port \
 BadBrent for advice \